Tipping and service culture in Las Vegas

 Standard Tip: $5-$10 for basic services

-For simple restaurant reservations or basic directions, $5 is sufficient.
-For more involved requests, scale up appropriately.
+For simple restaurant reservations or basic directions.

 Valet Parking